What Are The Five Types Of Depression?

 • Frequent headaches or body aches and pain with no apparent cause

-Brain stimulation therapies, like electroconvulsive therapy, transcranial magnetic stimulation, and vagus nerve stimulation, can be considered for severe cases.
+Brain stimulation therapies, like electroconvulsive therapy, transcranial magnetic stimulation, and vagus nerve stimulation, can be considered for depression symptoms that are treatment resistant.

 Self-diagnosing based on these symptoms is not recommended.
 Many people might assume that depression is fake, yet it affects numerous individuals worldwide.
 The American Psychiatric Association (APA) and the National Institute of Mental Health (NIMH) provide guidelines for diagnosing and treating depression.
 Your primary care provider or a licensed therapist can provide you with a diagnosis, and they may recommend a combination of treatments, including medication, therapy, or light therapy, to help you develop a plan to address your symptoms.